They tried to bury us. They didn't know we were seeds. — Dinos Christianopoulos

 The Growth of Hmong Farmers

-Starting in the mid-1970s and continuing through the next couple decades, immigration from Southeast Asian countries dramatically grew as a result of the Vietnam War, the Khmer Rouge's genocidal reign, and America's Secret War in Laos.
+Starting in the mid-1970s and continuing through the next couple of decades, immigration from Southeast Asian countries dramatically grew as a result of the Vietnam War, the Khmer Rouge's genocidal reign, and America's Secret War in Laos.
 This resulted in a 14,000-strong Vietnamese community in New Orleans East as well as Cambodian farming communities in Lowell, Massachusetts, and Fresno, California.

 According to Michael Yang, the Small Farms and Specialty Crops Hmong Agricultural Assistant for the University of California's Division of Agriculture and Natural Resources (UC ANR), “There were only 2 things that Hmong refugees carried with them from Laos to America: experience serving the U.S. military and farming.”